There Will Be Buds: Reception

 Dennis Perkins of The A.V.
 Club gave the episode a B+ stating, "The episode looks great.
 The cozy familiarity of Springfield’s yellow-dominated color scheme is so universal that it’s easy to overlook the show’s visuals.
 But the design and blue-and-gold palette of the kids’ uniforms is striking, and there’s a nicely thought-out fluidity to both the brief snippets of in-game action and movement all through the episode.
 The clearly defined motion and purpose of the lacrosse sticks makes for some truly funny and excitingly-designed sight gags, too...Matthew Faughnan’s direction makes it all crisp and fun to watch.
 It’s one story, well-told.
 A Simpsons episode with a little time to breathe (this one skips the theme song and couch gag entirely) is often a good sign."

 Tony Sokol of Den of Geek gave the episode 2.5 out of 5 stars.
 He called the episode boring because of the focus on Milhouse's dad and could have been better with a strong secondary plot.

-"There Will Be Buds" scored a 1.4 rating with a 5 share and was watched by 3.14 million people, making it Fox's highest rated show of the night.
+"There Will Be Buds" scored a 1.4 rating with a 5 share and was watched by 3.14 million people, making it Fox' highest rated show of the night.